jamestomasino/ways/README.md

 ### Scene Display Interface ###

 Scenes are an extensible system built on a common core interface.
+They provide the front-end experience of the adventure to the user.
+Each Scene in Ways is designed to be a self-contained unit with a common core lexicon accessible via the Input Interface.

 ### Input Interface ###

+The Input Interface is the method for user interaction that communicates instructions or directives to the Scene.

 ### Plugin/Add on System ###

 ### Linkage Map System ###

 ### Routing ###